codingMustache/codingMustache/README.md

 ## Daily Trivia

-The name of technology company HP stands for what?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Howard Packmann
+ 1. .png
- 2. Husker-Pollosk
+ 2. .jpeg
- 3. Hellman-Pohl
+ 3. .gif
- 4. Hewlett-Packard
+ 4. .svg

 <details>
   <summary>Answer</summary>
-  Hewlett-Packard
+  .svg
 </details>